davestewart/axios-actions/README.md

 - `before()` and `after()` transforms
 - `done()` and `fail()` hooks

-The library allows you to build up small, atomic API building blocks which are portable, reusable, easy to integrate and test.
+The library allows you to build up small, atomic API building blocks which are portable, reusable, and easy to integrate + test.

 ## Basic usage